AeekTrue/fresh-reader/README.md

 # fresh-reader
-FB2 reader based on web interface.
+Minimalistic FB2 reader based on web interface.

 Fresh-reader opens books in your web-browser.